nilscox/testea/README.md

 });
 ```

-In this example, we use `@testing-library/dom`'s `getQueriesForElement` function to get the standard query functions inside the iframe.
-Using them makes it very easy to query and manipulate the DOM (through `user-event`'s functions).

 > Tip: for easier debugging, the iframe instance is also exposed to the console

-### Launching the browser
+**Launching the browser**

-Now that the tests are ready, the browser can be started using `yarn testea <url>`.
+The browser can be started using `yarn testea <url>`.
 It will open a headed chrome instance, wait for the tests to finish and exit.
-The tests results will be automatically forwarded from the browser to the terminal's standard output, so we still have a feedback even when the browser is started in an headless environment (like in a CI).
+The tests results will automatically be forwarded from the browser to the terminal's standard output, in order to have a feedback even when the browser runs in an headless environment.

 `testea` can be launched with: